bitbinio/bitbin/README.md

 # Badassets

-Badassets is a package manager for binary files.
-If you are tired of having to commit your images and sounds into your git repo, this is for you.
+Badassets is an asset manager for binary files.
+If you are tired of having to commit your images, videos, and sounds into your git repo, this project is for you.

-By using a "npm"-like JSON manifest file, you can track all assets and their versions locally, and publish remotely for your deployments.
+By using an "npm"-style JSON manifest file, you can track all assets and their versions locally, and publish remotely for your deployments.

+The goal of this project is to solve two problems:

+1. Having to store large assets in source code repositories (making them slow to clone) for deployments.
+2. Redeploying changes to images and other assets tend to need some manual cache busting.

 **Beware: This is pre-alpha software**